Memorial Sloan Kettering’s international patients receive personalized support from a team of compassionate, knowledgeable staff.

 “Hearing patients’ feedback from their time at the hospital makes me feel great to be a part of MSK.”

-Shalini Ahuja is a guest services assistant who specializes in helping patients from Africa, Australia, Egypt, India, and New Zealand.
+Shalini Ahuja is a international care advisor who specializes in helping patients from Africa, Australia, Egypt, India, and New Zealand.
 She is fluent in English and Hindi.
 Shalini understands how important it is to the people she helps that they begin their treatment right away.

 “My aim is to make sure patients feel comfortable coming to me with any concerns they may have.”